Bachelor of Arts in Development Economics: Career Path

 • Political and social constraints: Political and social constraints can also affect economic development, as policies and programs may be hindered by political instability, corruption, or social resistance.

-• Measuring impact: Measuring the impact of economic development policies and programs can be difficult, as it can take a long time to see the results of development efforts, and it can be challenging to isolate the specific impact of a particular policy or program.
+• Measuring impact: Measuring the impact of economic development policies and programs can be difficult.
+It can take a long time to see the results of development efforts, and it can be challenging to isolate the specific impact of a particular policy or program.

-• Adapting to cultural and social diversity: Development economists may work in different countries and cultures, which may present a challenge to adapt to the cultural and social diversity of the area, to understand and navigate different social, political and economic systems.
+• Adapting to cultural and social diversity: Development economists may work in different countries and cultures, which may present a challenge in adapting to the area's cultural and social diversity and understanding and navigating different social, political, and economic systems.

-• Balancing economic growth with environmental and social sustainability: Development economists must balance economic growth with environmental and social sustainability, which can be challenging as economic growth may have negative impact on the environment and on certain social groups.
+• Balancing economic growth with environmental and social sustainability: Development economists must balance economic growth with environmental and social sustainability, which can be challenging as economic growth may negatively impact the environment and certain social groups.

-• Keeping up with the latest trends and research: The field of Development Economics is constantly evolving, and professionals must stay current with the latest research and trends in order to be effective in their work.
+• Keeping up with the latest trends and research: Development Economics is constantly evolving, and professionals must stay current with the latest research and trends to be effective in their work.

-• Limited job opportunities: The job market for Development Economists may be limited in certain countries and sectors, which can make it challenging to find suitable employment opportunities.
+• Limited job opportunities: The job market for Development Economists may be limited in certain countries and sectors, making it challenging to find suitable employment.

 Why Choose a Bachelor of Arts in Development Economics?